department-of-veterans-affairs/vagov-content/pages/health-care/make-a-payment.md

 <br>
 [Find your nearest VA medical center](/find-locations/).

- **Note:** We can deposit your check through either a one-time electronic fund transfer or as a check transaction.
+**Note:** We can deposit your check through either a one-time electronic funds transfer or as a check transaction.
 If we make an electronic funds transfer, your bank may withdraw the funds from your account on the same day as we process your payment and you won't receive your check back from your bank.

 </div>
 </div>
 </div>

 <div itemscope itemtype="http://schema.org/Question">
-<h2 itemprop="name">What if I'm having trouble making the payments?</h2>
+<h2 itemprop="name">What if I can't pay my bill?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 You have options such as requesting a monthly repayment plan or disputing the charges on your billing statement.
-But you need to act quickly. <br>
+But you need to act quickly.
+If you don't pay your balance or set up an approved repayment plan within 30 days, we're required by law to add late charges.
+These charges include interest (starting from the date the charges first appeared on your statement) plus a monthly administrative cost or collection fee. <br>
 [Find out how to manage your VA copay debt](/health-care/manage-copay-debt/).

 </div>